So, you want to know the pros and cons of becoming an Avon rep.

 Cons of Becoming an Avon Rep

 - You won’t make much money.
-As we saw earlier, the earnings of most Avon reps are next to nothing, and when you consider the amount of time and effort that goes into running an Avon business, the financial reward just doesn’t cut it.
+There is no Avon rep salary, and as we saw earlier, the earnings of most Avon reps are next to nothing.
+When you consider the amount of time and effort that goes into running an Avon business, the financial reward just doesn’t cut it.

 - You will be competing with about 6.5 million other Avon representatives to sell the products.
 Joining a market so saturated is never a good idea, as it means there is a good chance your friends already know an Avon rep.